 Mushrooms are the fruiting bodies of fungi.
-There are currently over 10,000 known species of mushrooms, and many are yet to be discovered.
+There are currently over 10,000 known species of mushrooms, and many are likely yet to be discovered.
 Edible mushrooms are widely eaten and enjoyed around the world.
 Some species are also prized for their powerful medicinal properties.

 Why Give Your Pet Mushrooms?

-Safe and Healthy Medicinal Mushrooms for Pets
+Safe and Healthy Mushrooms for Pets

-Shiitake, Reishi, Cordyceps, Maitake, Lion's Mane, Turkey Tail, and Chaga mushrooms are seven of the most beneficial medicinal mushrooms for pets.
+Shiitake, Reishi, Cordyceps, Maitake, Lion's Mane, Turkey Tail, and Chaga mushrooms are seven of the most beneficial mushrooms for pets.
 Let's take a look at a few of the key benefits of each of these safe and healthy mushrooms.

 Reishi mushrooms (Ganoderma lucidum) are known as the "Mushroom of Immortality".
 They are a mainstay of traditional Chinese medicine for pets and have been used for millennia by shamans and healers around the world.

 The amazing health benefits of Reishi mushrooms are backed by clinical studies.
-They have been demonstrated to help treat a number of conditions, including hyperlipidemia and diabetes.

 Cordyceps (Cordyceps militaris) mushrooms are also known as Caterpillar Mushrooms.
 Why?
 Because they grow on caterpillars!